Communities & Relationships

 Community contribution by charitable cause

-AGL utilises the London Benchmarking Group (LBG) framework.
+AGL utilises the Business 4 Societal Impact (formerly LBG) framework.
 This framework is a recognised measurement standard that any company can apply to measure and manage their community investment.

 From FY18, the LBG model included a classification called 'Emergency relief'.
 Donations under this category were not measured prior to FY18.

-Contributions identified as 'Other' relate to the value of volunteering time taken by employees.
+Contributions identified as 'Other' relate to the value of management costs for community facing employees, along with volunteering time taken by employees.
 Volunteering is undertaken for a range of causes, however the causes are not captured in our data systems.